-Accredited individuals may use their professional judgement to determine whether or not a site has been successfully remediated, even if there are individual failures or anomalies identified through a phase 2 environmental site assessment.
+Accredited individuals may use their professional judgement to determine whether or not a site has been successfully remediated, even if there are individual failures or anomalies identified through a part 2 assessment and reporting.
 In these situations, the operator may apply for a variance if, in their professional opinion, the amount and types of exceedance do not pose any threat to the environment or to public health and safety.

 The application indicates that the site was remediated using Tier 2 or other site-specific guidelines.